TEKKSUNN/odin-recipes/README.md

+# About
+This is a website called "Odin Recipes" and there are links on it that would lead to three(3) foods that I think are my favorite foods to eat.

+This is a project I was tasked to do from The Odin Project and is purely html.
+Due to it, I have gained wisdom from the hands-on experience of making a website.

 # From Hands-On Experience
 - Learned how to make a website.
 - Learned how to make webpages and style them.